sashtown/baseblog/readme.md

 - prearranged blueprints for [Kirby Panel](https://github.com/bastianallgeier/kirbycms-panel) usage

 ##Kirby?
 [Kirby](http://getkirby.com) is a lightweight, flexible and file-based CMS made by [Bastian Allgeier](http://bastianallgeier.com).
+If you want to learn more about Kirby, visit the Kirby Website and check out the [docs](http://getkirby.com/docs)!

 ##How to install the theme
-After downloading just remove the default **assets**, **content** and **site** folder and replace it with the downloaded ones.
+After [installing Kirby](http://getkirby.com/docs/getting-started) just remove the default **assets**, **content** and **site** folder and replace it with the downloaded ones from Baseblog.
 For optional interface usage you have to install the [Kirby Panel](https://github.com/bastianallgeier/kirbycms-panel/).

-##Kirby Docs
-If you want to learn more about Kirby, visit the Kirby Website and check out the [docs](http://getkirby.com/docs)!

 ##License
 This theme is **free to use** with your Kirby installation and licensed under the [CC BY-SA License](http://creativecommons.org/licenses/by-sa/3.0/).
 If you wanna support me and the further development of this theme, though, you can do this [right here](https://flattr.com/profile/sashtown).

 Please remember, that Kirby itself is not for free.
 If you use this theme for a public release, don't forget to **[buy a license](http://getkirby.com/buy)** for Kirby!